 For people investing into a business in Canada, who need a Work Permit to allow them to manage that business, there are several general options:

-- CETA Investor Work Permit: Similar to the NAFTA Investor Work Permit, the Comprehensive Economic and Trade Agreement allows citizens of European Union countries to come to Canada to make a “substantial investment” then obtain a CETA Investor Work Permit to develop and direct the business.
+- CETA Investor Work Permit: Similar to the CUSMAA Investor Work Permit, the Comprehensive Economic and Trade Agreement allows citizens of European Union countries to come to Canada to make a “substantial investment” then obtain a CETA Investor Work Permit to develop and direct the business.

 Long term, you may wish to apply for Permanent Residence to Canada.
 Depending on your background and the timing of your application, you may be able to apply as a Federal Skilled Worker, under the Canadian Experience Class, or a Provincial Nominee Program.